'Wage theft' prevails in post-recession economy

 Orellana's case, which she won in federal court, illustrates a problem that historically has been more pronounced in the wake of recessions.
 Since the most recent downturn, worker advocates and law enforcement officials say, a growing number of employers have violated wage and labor laws enacted 75 years ago in response to worker mistreatment prevalent during the Depression.

-Read the full article here, which includes information on wage theft from the Public Justice Center's Sally Dworak-Fisher and Alexandra Rosenblatt.
+Read the full article, 'Wage theft' prevails in post-recession economy, which includes information on wage theft from the Public Justice Center's Sally Dworak-Fisher and Alexandra Rosenblatt.